Here's my latest column (although, just between you and me, it's really just an old post...).

-Everyone that knows me is well aware that I'm not very domestic -- that's a nice way of saying my house is a mess, I'm always behind on laundry, and my family eats a lot of mac 'n cheese.
+People who know me are well aware that I'm not very domestic -- that's a nice way of saying my house is a mess, I'm always behind on laundry, and my children eat a lot of macaroni and cheese.
 But I thought I had my kids fooled.

 That is, until a couple days ago when Kaleb asked, "Mom, who's coming over?"